GoogleCloudPlatform/DataflowTemplates/v2/bigtable-changestreams-to-hbase/README.md

 #### Caveat - provision Hbase resources to handle Dataflow traffic

 * Dataflow can translate Bigtable input QPS directly to Hbase, the user should configure Hbase so that Hbase can handle that QPS without crashing.
-Dataflow QPS is correlated with the number of Dataflow workers and Bigtable-Dataflow-Hbase IO latency.

 * Bigtable change streams can handle very large single mutations.
 Hbase write buffers should be adequately provisioned so as not to cause exceptions when writing in large mutations.